gnwncpta/plain-to-json/README.md

 ### ❗️ Important
 - I already give the plain.txt file
 - You can modify the file as want as you want
+- If you want to modify also make sure to modify the `index.js`

 ### 🔰 Result:
 - The output file would be `result.json`